- The Expertise to Treat Complex Seizure Disorders in Adults and Children

 Why Choose Loyola for Treatment of Epilepsy and Seizure Disorders?

 Loyola's neurology and neurosurgery departments are rated high performing by U.S News & World Report.
-In addition, Loyola offers pediatric and adult epileptologist consultations using state-of-the-art neuroimaging and electrodiagnostic technology to identify and assess complex seizure disorders through short and long-term monitoring.
+In addition, Loyola offers pediatric and adult epileptologist consultation using state-of-the-art neuroimaging and electrodiagnostic technology to identify and assess complex seizure disorders through short and long-term monitoring.

 As an academic medical center, Loyola provides exceptional care in an academic setting, training future leaders in neurology and neurosurgery.
 Loyola’s Epilepsy Center is staffed by epileptologists who have completed a specialized epilepsy fellowship or are board-certified neurologists with secondary board certification in clinical neurophysiology.